chayrane/netflix-gpt/README.md

 - Register for OpenAI API & Get API Secret Key
 - Install npm openai package
 - Create a universal query for the search bar to get movies from GPT
 - UI Implementation for GptSearch
+- Moved serets to .env
+- API calls memoization

 # Features
 - Login/Signup Page